-Chiropractors are traditionally known to focus on spinal pain and manipulation, however here at the clinic we look at the body as a whole (biomechanical chain).
+Chiropractors are traditionally known to focus on spinal pain and manipulation, however here at the clinic we look at the body as a whole.

-Our biomechanics are the basis of how our bodies function, if there are irregular pressures or mechanical deformation/strain on any part of the chain, this will lead to injury and pain.
+'Biomechanics' are how the body's muscles and joints move and function together, if there are irregular pressures or mechanical deformation/strain on our body, this will lead to injury and pain.

-Examples of mechanical strain or deformation are poor sitting postures leading to neck or lower back injury, forward head posture leading to muscle strain and headaches.
+Examples of mechanical strain or deformation are poor sitting postures leading to neck or lower back injury - Forward head posture is and example of this and can lead to muscle strains and headaches.

 Chiropractic treatment involves safe, often gentle, specific spinal manipulation to free joints in the spine or other areas of the body.
 Apart from manipulation, We use a variety of techniques including ice, heat, ultrasound, exercise and acupuncture and taping, as well as advice about posture and lifestyle.

 We are passionate about rehabilitation and exercises, to prevent the return of pain and keep you living well.